 Cat > Testfile.txt

-After adding the content press Cntrl + D to exit the shell and write the content to file.
+After adding the content press Cntrl + D to exit the shell and write the content to the file.

 How to Display the Content of a File.

-In order to show the content of the file, we can use cat command simply and pass the name of the file/files which we want to view.
+In order to show the content of the file, we can use the cat command simply and pass the name of the file/files which we want to view.
 The output of the file will be printed on the standard output and can be viewed on the terminal.

 If the contents of a file are very long, then also all the content will be written to the terminal.
 In such cases, it will be challenging to discover or identify all the contents.
 When searching for particular content grep will be a good option.